|

 Kehler

-Victoria grew up playing softball in BC
+Victoria grew up playing softball in

-moved to Calgary to play softball at the
+Calgary to play softball at the

 University of Calgary.
 Victoria played